mnmlstme/unbundled/blog/03_js/webc.md

 getting the element style which we have applied to the entire page from `page.css`.

-This is another feature of using the Shadow DOM: CSS rules from the Light DOM do not apply to nodes in the Shadow DOM.
-At first, this will seem like an impediment to using Shadow DOM, but we will see that it allows us to simplify our CSS rules significantly, and also promote modularity in styling our custom elements.
+This is another feature of using the Shadow DOM: CSS rules from the Light DOM do not extend to nodes in the Shadow DOM.
+At first, this will seem like
+an impediment to using Shadow DOM, but we will see that it allows us to simplify our CSS rules significantly, and also promote modularity in styling our custom elements.

+Let's see how we can adopt our preferred styling for the `<h1>` and also add some additional styling specific to our custom element.
+Recall that the `font-family`, `-size`, and `-weight` which we prescribed for `h1` were all based on design tokens.
+We will access the same tokens in a separate CSS stylesheet which will then be applied to the Shadow DOM of our custom element.
+We can do this because CSS custom properties _do_ get propagated into the Shadow DOM.

 ```html
 <hello-style>